Malware Protection Test March 2019

 |False Alarm Test included|

-In principle, home-user Internet security suites were used for this test.
-However, some vendors asked to test their (free) antivirus security product.
+In principle, home-user Internet security suites are included in this test.
+However, some vendors asked us to include their (free) antivirus security product instead.

-Information about additional third-party engines/signatures used inside the products: BullGuard, Emsisoft, F-Secure, Quick Heal, Tencent (English version) and VIPRE use the Bitdefender engine.
+Information about additional third-party engines/signatures used inside the products: Tencent (English version), Total Defense and VIPRE use the Bitdefender engine.
+F-Secure uses the AVIRA engine.
 AVG is a rebranded version of Avast.

-All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 Pro RS3 system.
+All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 Pro RS5 system.
 Products were tested at the beginning of March with default settings and using their latest updates.

 Detection vs. Protection